CenterForOpenScience/experimenter/docs/source/random.md

 export default randomizer;
 ```

 Finally, we need to resolved the selected sequence using the `resolveFrame` argument.
-This function always returns an two-item array containing:
+This function always returns a
+ two-item array containing:
 - an array of resolved frames
 - the conditions used to generate that array

 In this case we can ignore the second part of the return value, and only care about the returned `frames` array.

-The `export default randomizer` tells the module importer that this file exports a single item (`export default`), which in this case is the randomizer function (**note**: the name of this function is not important).
+The `export default randomizer` tells the module importer that this file exports a single item (`export default`),
+which in this case is the randomizer function (**note**: the name of this function is not important).

 Finally, lets make sure to add an entry to the index.js file in the same directory:
 ```javascript